ivanchromjak/jekyll-theme-eon/_blocks/home-why-jekyll-8.md

 title: Low maintenance
 ---

-There are no plugin or software updates that are required for keeping your site up-to-date and secure.
+There are no constant plugin or software updates required to keep your site up-to-date and secure.